LCPS Academy of Science (AOS)

 · Teacher Recommendations: Students will be required to request two recommendations; one from the eighth grade science teacher, and one from the eighth grade math teacher.

 · Responses to Application Questions: There are several short response questions in this application packet.
 Please answer them concisely and completely.
 Please limit your responses to the space provided.
+Take your time to answer the questions as the ansers are a component of the application.
 No attachments will be expected.

 · Interview: An interview may be requested by the Admission Committee as part of the selection process.